Ku Klux Klan (honor society): History

 Gordon B. Bilderback, A. Ingwersen, Robert Lorenz, C. E. Lovejoy, and Robert Tutwiler of the Illinois chapter established a second chapter of the Ku Klux Klan interfraternity honor society at the University of Wisconsin–Madison in May 1919.
 The sponsoring fraternity for the honor society's Wisconsin chapter was Phi Gamma Delta.
 Its members included some of the university's most prominent student leaders and, later, alumni.
 At Wisconsin, a local sophomore men's organization, the Cardinal Club, functioned as a "sister-ship" to the society.
 As with the Illinois chapter there was no evidence of a connection to the national Ku Klux Klan.

 With the second rise of the national Ku Klux Klan political group into the early 1920s, the student organization began to receive criticism for its name.
 On January 8, 1923, the Illinois chapter wore red-crossed robes at one of its social gatherings, closely emulating the Ku Klux Klan.
 The Daily Illini urged the group to change its name the next day.
 The university administration's response was to prohibit the fraternity from holding dances until it was "properly organized".

 In 1922, the reformed, or Second Ku Klux Klan, a separate political group, began actively recruiting on the University of Wisconsin campus.
-In 1923 the Second Ku Klux Klan also established a local (?) fraternity called Kappa Beta Lambda (KBL, for "Klansmen Be Loyal") at the university.
-No other chapters are known to have existed.
+In 1923 the Second Ku Klux Klan also established its own affiliated local fraternity called Kappa Beta Lambda (KBL, for "Klansmen Be Loyal") at the university.
+No other chapters of KBL are known to have existed.
 In April 1923, spurred by the name confusion and wishing to distance itself from the racist focus or brand inherent in its name, the student honor society held a meeting of all five chapters in Chicago where it changed its name to Tu–Mas.
 Contemporaneous sources note the society changed its name because of confusion between it and the original Ku Klux Klan.
 The honor society further wanted to disassociate with the Second Ku Klux Klan.

 The taint of an ill-named beginning and a drifting purpose led to its demise: By 1929, The Daily Illinis said Tu–Mas was "long regarded as little more than a bridge player's organization".
 Tu–Mas called itself a junior-senior interfraternity social organization by 1934.
 During the 1930s, the Tu-Mas chapter at Wisconsin focused heavily on campus politics, leading to its downfall.
 Tu-Mas went dormant in 1939.